Light Pipe Design Guide

 Sample Refractive Indices:

-In air, the rate is 1.003
+• In air, the rate is 1.003

-In water, the rate is 1.33
+• In water, the rate is 1.33

-In acrylic — which is what most light pipes are made of — it’s ~1.49.
+• And in acrylic — which is what most light pipes are made of — it’s ~1.49.

-Yet, Refractive Index isn’t the only number that needs to come into play when it comes to how a surface affects light.
+Yet, the Refractive Index isn’t the only number that needs to come into play when it comes to how a surface affects light.

-There’s also total internal reflection (TIR), which is the angle at which light is reflected when none of it shines through to a surface exit, instead it is reflected from one surface to another where it is visible.
+There’s also total internal reflection (TIR), which is the angle at which light is reflected when none of it shines through to a surface exit.
+Instead, it is reflected from one surface to another where it is visible.

 TIR is a phenomenon that occurs when the angle of incidence is greater than a certain limiting angle, referred to as the critical angle.